Ozzi448/BOTN-Backup-Restore/README.md

 For Backing up, follow these steps:
 1. Click which Folder, CharacterPresets or SaveGames.
 2. Ensure that Backup is selected.
-3. Click Save to... button and choose Drive and/or Folder. *[Bug](You will need to click Drive and/or Folder again inorder to re-select the path.)*
+3. Click Save to... button and choose Drive and/or Folder.
+   [Bug] (You will need to click Drive and/or Folder again inorder to re-select the path.)
-4. Click Backup, a Success prompt should appear, a file {selector}_dd-mm-yyyy.zip file should be saved to the destination chosen in step 3.
+5. Click Backup, a Success prompt should appear, a file {selector}_dd-mm-yyyy.zip file should be saved to the destination chosen in step 3.

 # Restore
 ![Restore](https://github.com/Ozzi448/BOTN-Backup-Restore/blob/38294a6fcc93bcdd7753ff499a3eb7b79c785f2a/Images/BOTN_Backup_~_Restore_53NKDlKfMf.png)